ibm-cloud-docs/databases-for-enterprisedb/deprecation.md

 ### `pg_dump`
 {: #migration-pg_dump}

-On your source {{site.data.keyword.databases-for-enterprisedb} database, run `pg_dump` to create a plain SQL file that can be used to recreate the schema and data.
+On your source {{site.data.keyword.databases-for-enterprisedb}} database, run `pg_dump` to create a plain SQL file that can be used to recreate the schema and data.

 At a minimum, `pg_dump` takes: